Lobz/modding-Rimworld-tutorial/lesson1.md

 <myName>Oz</myName> <!-- my name is Oz -->
 ```

 A tag started with `<!--` and ended with `-->` is special, in that it's completely ignored by any software reading the file.
-This is called a comment, and is useful to leave notes to help with human understanding of the code.
+This is called a comment, and it's useful for leaving notes to help people understand your code.

 8. Now, open Rimworld and see the new mod, called "Hello, Modding World!", show up in the mod list.
 Click it to see the preview image, name, description, etc. You can launch a game with this mod on if you want, but it won't do anything.